 The improved grid features are more than a facelift; it’s about amplifying the visibility of each resource.
-The existing version of the improved grid is not persistent, meaning it will revert to the default when you end a session or leave the password workspace.
-Not to worry, version 4.3 will address this issue.
 This is only the beginning, further customisation features will be introduced in future versions.
-The next releases will add new columns such as TOTP, tags, or icons.
+The next releases will add new columns such as tags, icons, and more.

 These improvements demonstrate passbolt’s dedication to user-centric design and community-driven development.
-You can get started with the improved grid by updating to the latest version of passbolt.
+Get started with the improved grid by updating to the latest version of passbolt.

 6 min. read

 Passbolt Lore (Part 1): The Genesis

 Even though the first version of passbolt was created 12 years ago, the journey of passbolt started way back in the year 2005.
 Our story begins with the lead of a technical team who had a problem and the audacity to create the solution that he couldn't find.

 3 min. read

 With the latest release, passbolt has a new superpower: Role Based Access Control (RBAC), you can unlock a new level of user control.